 Times Square at Broadway Plaza, between 46th and 47th Streets

-The physical construction of Wake is underway at the University of North Carolina at Asheville’s STEAM Studio, and is a collaboration between the Engineering and Art & Art History, and Drama Departments with assistance from faculty, staff, other students, and community members, all under the direction of Mel Chin Studio.
+Wake has been fabricated by the University of North Carolina at Asheville’s STEAM Studio, and is a collaboration between the Engineering and Art & Art History, and Drama Departments with assistance from faculty, staff, other students, and community members, all under the direction of Mel Chin Studio.

 The artwork calls forth both the city’s triumphs and the complicated layers of its past.
 New York City has become a center of trade, commerce, finance, entertainment, and tourism, but also has a complex history that included the shipping (by the USS Nightingale, among others) of guns and slaves, that augmented this burgeoning city’s economy.
 The expanding past economies are prologue to our current environmental dilemma.